-Primary funding for Operation UNITE’s counter-drug initiative has come through federal grants awarded by the U.S. Department of Justice, Bureau of Justice Assistance (DOJ-BJA) and Mental Health Services Administration (SAMHSA) has been earmarked for the counter-drug initiative.
+Primary funding for Operation UNITE’s counter-drug initiative has come through federal grants awarded by the U.S. Department of Justice, Bureau of Justice Assistance (DOJ-BJA) and Mental Health Services Administration (SAMHSA).
 Funding has also been received from federal Justice Assistance Grants (JAG), Kentucky General Assembly (coal severance funds), Kentucky Commission on Community Volunteerism and Service (KCCVS), the National Institute of Justice (NIJ) through contracts with Eastern Kentucky University’s Justice and Safety Center, and The Center For Rural Development.
 Additional funding is provided through individual and corporate donations to the UNITE Foundation.

 Participation in Operation UNITE will:

 - Raise your awareness about drugs and the drug problem.

 - Maximize your talents and abilities to affect change.